aakanshaparmar/humble-beginning/README.md

 	The application has been built to resemble an email browser.

-	Currenly simple JavaScript has been used however, in case other folders and more dynamic data was present, I would have implemented it using ReactJS as it would significantly improve the performance.
+	Currenly no external JavaScript library has been used.
+However, in case other folders and more dynamic data was present, the application would have been implemented using ReactJS.
+This would significantly reduce the load time of the application.